bdrach/alep/README.md

 Push your changes to the repository `git push`.
 If you have "merge conflicts", `git pull` before you git push.

 Then, make your changes live.
-Run `make upload` (`./make.bat upload` on Windows) and enter your Github credentials when prompted to submit your changes to the **gh-pages** branch.
+Run `make upload` (`.\make.bat upload` on Windows) and enter your Github credentials when prompted to submit your changes to the **gh-pages** branch.
 Once this command finishes successfully, your changes will be visible on the [website](http://alevelexperimentalphysics.info/index.html).

 ### If you do not have write access